EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 Use Concourse if you're doing true continuous delivery, and find it desirable to have large integration pipelines that trigger for many reasons and present a snapshot view of the current state of a project/environment.

-Use Tekton or Argo Workflows if you want many small, decoupled pipelines that are only triggered by a single Git repository, and are happy being tied to Kubernetes, and don't need a great build monitor view.
+Use Tekton or Argo Workflows if you want many small, decoupled pipelines that are only triggered by a single Git repository, and are happy being tied to Kubernetes, and don't need a single build monitor view.